vaishnaviadiga2/GigWorker-Insurance-AI/README.md

 ShieldPay provides the AI-driven insurance system, which is integrated into gig platforms to deliver income protection directly to workers.
 This embedded approach ensures reliable data access, improves fraud detection, and enables seamless, automated claims without requiring separate insurance purchase.

 For the hackathon, this integration is simulated using a mock platform API that generates worker activity data such as login time, deliveries, and active hours.

+## Onboarding Flow

+Delivery workers can easily enroll through the platform using basic details such as location, working hours, and delivery activity.
+The system automatically creates a risk profile and assigns a weekly premium based on predicted income patterns.
+This ensures a seamless and frictionless onboarding experience.

 ## System Workflow